vagran/dxf-viewer/README.md

 ## Features

- * File fetching, parsing and preparation for rendering is separated in such a way that it can be easily off-loaded to web-worker using provided helpers.
+ * File fetching, parsing and preparation for rendering is separated in such a way that it can be easily off-loaded to a web-worker using provided helpers.
 So the most heavy-weight processing part does not affect UI responsiveness.
 The example above demonstrates this technique.
  * Geometry batching - minimal number of rendering batches is created during file processing, thus minimizing total required number of draw calls.
  * Instanced rendering - features which are rendered multiple times with different transforms (e.g.